jambone23/testhaven/README.md

 TestHaven is a CLI-first test harness for AI agents, verifying that they produce the expected output, use the correct tools, and maintain the expected memory state.

 ## Key Features

 - Assert on agent output (supports substring matching, regex, or exact match)
 - Track tool usage (ensure the agent invoked the expected tools)
 - Verify memory state (dot-path assertions on nested memory fields)
 - Run standalone or in CI (exit code indicates pass/fail)
-- Write tests in YAML (no coding required)
+- Write tests in JSON or YAML (no coding required)

 ## Installation